DarkMio/RedditRover/docs/pages/core.rst

              When your plugin overwrites the abstract methods, keep the method arguments exactly the same.

              More information: The first found plugin which overwrites the abstract method defines the signature of all other plugins.
-Deep introspections leads you to Base._abc_registry, which is not documented.
+Deep introspection leads you to Base._abc_registry, which is not documented.

 .. automodule:: core.baseclass
     :members: